If you are new to the country or if you have moved here from elsewhere in the UK, London can be somewhat overwhelming.

 For the latest information, it is best to go straight to HMRC where you can read all about it as well as get going.

 Kath Sloggett is a local mother and career coach.
 Her company Runneth can help with anything business related from starting a business to changing careers.
 She and her team help men and women at all different parts of their working life from working with grad students to those nearing retirement.
 She has helped many NW8-mums and dads.

 British Culture & British English

 Who doesn’t want to understand the British better?
-As a student, it took me a while to realise that ‘See you later!’ was not an invitation to see me later, but is an expression.
+As a student, it took Karin a while to realise that ‘See you later!’ was not an invitation to see her later, but is an expression.

-Victoria Rennoldson of Perfect Cuppa English can help you with all things British and I wish I had known her when I first arrived in the UK in September 1997.
+Victoria Rennoldson of Culture Cuppa can help you with all things British.
 She organises many things from talks, workshops, walks, individual sessions on different topics, communication sessions and much more.

 Education is one of the most commonly talked about topics.
 To learn more about the educational system here in the UK, please click HERE to go to the page on schools and nurseries.

 Should you need help setting up a home, or need help with anything related to interiors, Cigal Kaplan is the person to go to.
 She has also helped Karin personally when she did a big renovation job during 2020.
 She works on small to massive projects including rental properties.

 If you would like to keep in touch with NW8-mums and receive newsletters, please fill in your details below.